 Note: All but the fixed salary component of overhead must be predicted given the market conditions on demand and cost of the materials.
 It should also be noted that this is the same formula for the manufacturing costs, but the difference lies in the fact that Standard costs accounting is done on a predictive basis.

-For example, Jenny is an accountant that was given a task by her boss, Craig, the CFO to calculate the standard cost of the company for the upcoming year 2010.
-The following past information for Wawadoo Co. was given to her to try and calcualte the standard cost for Wawadoo’s product called the widget.
+For example, Jenny is an accountant.
+Her boss, Craig the CFO, gave her a task to calculate the standard cost of the company for the upcoming year 2010.
+She was given the following past information for Wawadoo Co. to try and calculate the standard cost for Wawadoo’s product (widget).

 Avg.
 Market Price= $20